 Much like birds alarm for people, birds will also alarm one another of other potential predators (such as a bobcat).
 When you learn to notice bird alarms, and reduce your own disturbance in the forest, your wildlife observations will increase dramatically.
 You'll spot the wildlife that's been alluding you for so long and become re-connected to the natural communication systems that surround us everyday.

 Topics covered include:

-This class takes place in Seattle and includes a mixture of instruction and hands-on, field-based exercises.
+This class takes place in Monroe and at field sites.
+It includes a mixture of instruction and hands-on, field-based exercises.
 Participants come away with a great foundation of skills for understanding and utilizing bird language.

 See for yourself if this eye-opening course is a good fit for you.
 It takes just a few minutes!
 Get your Survival Training Readiness Score Now!